dennisshevtsov/code-convention/README.md

 // It is a first line of a right comment.
 // It is a second line of a right comment.
 ```
+* Do favour a valuable LINQ parameter name over a short one.